Deborah L. Panter, JD

 Deborah's team leads USF’s reaccreditation and assessment efforts on campus, including program review and yearly assessment of programs and courses; provides training and education on all aspects of assessment; prepares or assists in writing accreditation reports for USF’s professional schools and the University as a whole; assists the NCAP process, ensuring that assessment is built into programs from the beginning.

-Associate Director of Assessment
+Associate Director of Research and Assessment

 firstname.lastname@example.org, ext.
 4349